red5studios/structured_report/README.md

 # StructuredReport #
 A helper class to generate XLS and CSV columned reports.
-Uses Nokogiri to generate the XML-based XLS.
+Uses WriteExcel to generate the XML-based XLS.

 ## Usage ##